Park Hyung-sik: Business

 In October 2021, Park established his own management agency, P&Studio, together with some of his long-time managers as a subsidiary of his former agency, UAA.
 Actor Sung Yoo-bin and part of UAA's staff moved to P&Studio along with Park.
 In August 2022, Gong Ji-ho, former member of girl group Oh My Girl, signed with the agency.
+In January 2025, rookie actress Han Ye-ji signed an exclusive contract with the agency.

+In July 2025, Park left P&Studio and established his own one-man agency, RÊVE, which means "dream" in French, with his manager who has been with him for over 10 years since his days with ZE:A. They were also together when P&Studio was founded.